Tensor clustering with algebraic constraints gives interpretable groups of crosstalk mechanisms in breast cancer: Results

 \subsection{Interpretable groups by mutation and receptor subtype}

-In a clinical setting, prognosis and treatment decisions for breast cancer are guided by tumor grade, stage and clinical subtype~\cite{NCI}, which is based on the presence of cellular receptors: \begin{itemize} \item HER2$^{\rm{amp}}$ cells are characterized by amplification of the HER2 gene, leading to over-expression of the ErbB2 receptor tyrosine kinase; \item HR$^{+}$ cells are characterized by the expression of the estrogen receptor (ER) or progesterone receptor (PR); \item Triple negative breast cancer (TNBC) cells are negative for HER2 amplification and express ER and PR at low levels. \end{itemize} We compare the clusters from our method with the three standard clinical subtypes above.
-We also compare our clusters with the mutational status of the cell lines~\cite{Hollestelle:2007fb,COSMIC}, and with their drug response~\cite{hafner:2016}.
+In a clinical setting, prognosis and treatment decisions for breast cancer are guided by tumor grade, stage and clinical subtype~\cite{NCI}, which is based on the presence of cellular receptors: \begin{itemize} \item HER2$^{\rm{amp}}$ cells are characterized by amplification of the HER2 gene, leading to over-expression of the ErbB2 receptor tyrosine kinase; \item HR$^{+}$ cells are characterized by the expression of the estrogen receptor (ER) or progesterone receptor (PR); \item Triple negative breast cancer (TNBC) cells are negative for HER2 amplification, and express ER and PR at low levels. \end{itemize} We compare the clusters from our method with the three standard clinical subtypes above.
+We also compare our clusters with the mutational status of the cell lines~\cite{Hollestelle:2007fb,COSMIC}, and with their drug response~\cite{hafner:2016}, and with the findings from the previous clustering and analysis of this data set, found in~\cite{Niepel2014}.

-{\it Clustering clinical subtypes}.
 We first investigate a fine-grained classification within each of the three clinical subtypes.
-A summary statistic between 0 and 1 (based on the cosine similarity, see SI Appendix) quantifies the within-class variation for each clinical subtype.
+A summary statistic between 0 and 1 (based on the cosine similarity, see SI Appendix II.B) quantifies the within-class variation for each clinical subtype.
 A score of 0 indicates complete homogeneity, and 1 indicates complete heterogeneity.
 The HER2$^{\rm{amp}}$ cell lines show comparatively little variation, with an average difference score of 0.086.
 The TNBC and the HR$^{+}$ cell lines have an average difference score of 0.224 and 0.334.
 We obtained clusters without prior knowledge of an initial clustering by solving the optimization problem~\eqref{eq:optimization}.
-The results (shown in Fig.~2A and 2B) identify heterogeneity within each subtype as well as cell lines of particular interest.
+The results (shown in Fig.~\ref{fig:three-clusters}A,B) identify heterogeneity within each subtype as well as cell lines of particular interest.